 I love these delightfully scented flowers.
 In Sydney you come across Frangipani trees literally everywhere.
 They drop their dreamy yellow or pink flowers over footpaths and I can’t resist stopping to collect the best blooms to float in bowls of water at home.

-Art Deco is one of my favourite architecture styles and Sydney is full of brick art deco apartment blocks and pastel coloured shop fronts.
-In fact, Potts Point and Elizabeth Bay have the highest density of Art deco architecture in Australia.
+Art Deco is one of my favourite architecture styles and Sydney is full of brick art deco apartment blocks and pastel-colored shop fronts.
+Potts Point and Elizabeth Bay have the highest density of Art Deco architecture in Australia.
 A lot more interesting than characterless concrete apartments.

 Most of Sydney’s fabulous beaches also feature a pool built into the rocks.
 The majority of the time these pools are free to use and are great if you want to avoid the sometimes hectic waves and if you have a fear of sharks.

-My favourites are the more natural rock pools of Bronte and North Coogee, where the water is crystal clear and you can float to your heart’s content in a safe haven.
+My favorites are the more natural rock pools of Bronte and North Coogee, where the water is crystal clear and you can float to your heart’s content in a safe haven.

 10) Museums